Legacy System Modernization: How to Transform the Enterprise for Digital Future

 Such overhead is another significant element that adds to the cost of missed opportunity.
 While mobile banking providers save more on efficient and low-cost ways to process transactions, you might still be using outdated POS terminals and manual assistance to do the same job.

+Although moving from cumbersome legacy IT to agile and digitally enabled IT can be complex and challenging, it is necessary to meet modern IT demands.
 Partially due to their inability to be updated and modified, legacy systems can hold back innovation, resulting in significant losses.
-Moreover, outdated, cumbersome software is less efficient, which has a negative impact on the employee productivity.
+Moreover, outdated software is less efficient, which has a negative impact on the employee productivity.

 Machine-reengineering, the business processes automation with the help of machine learning, is a great example of how innovation can optimize business performance.
 Based on Harvard Business Review research, more than a third of the early adopters “saw gains in bottom-line performance using machine-reengineering to slash 15% to 70% of costs from certain processes.
 At the same time, some saw a tenfold improvement in workforce effectiveness or value creation.”